New Investments

 Flat6Labs, a leading venture capital firm and startup accelerator in the MENA region, is set to receive a proposed equity investment of up to $6 million in its newly launched fund from the International Finance Corporation (IFC).

-The new fund, which is targeting a total capital raise of $85 million with a hard cap of $100 million, aims to provide crucial early-stage investment to startups across North, West, and East Africa.
+The new fund is targeting a total capital raise of $85 million and aims to provide crucial early-stage investment to startups across North, West, and East Africa.

 Flat6Labs has positioned itself as a key player in accelerating startup growth in these regions, offering funding, mentorship, and business development support to emerging companies.